Swan River (New York): History

 From the 17th century onward, Patchogue was a major maritime center on the south shore.
 Settled initially by Native Americans, this center was favored by English colonists who traveled from New England to Long Island in the late 17th century, working the bay to harvest shellfish and finfish.

-Notable bay families included the Duffys, Flints, Weeks and other families, who purchased property near the creeks in order to dock their boats.
+Notable bay families included the Duffys, Flints, Weekses and other families, who purchased property near the creeks in order to dock their boats.

-They built shacks that were used as shucking houses, one of which remains on Avery Avenue.
-Their homes still remain as reminders of this rich tradition, primarily in East Patchogue along Swan River Creek on Conklin Avenue.
+They built shacks which were used as shucking houses, one of which remains on Avery Avenue.
+Their homes persist as reminders of this rich tradition, primarily in East Patchogue along Swan River Creek on Conklin Avenue.

-In the 21st century, not as many baymen still work the waters of Swan River, Patchogue and the Great South Bay.
+In the 21st century, not as many baymen still worked the waters of Swan River, Patchogue and the Great South Bay.